delexw/mcp-rag-librarian/README.md

    - Solution: Check internet connection or use a locally cached model

 4. **"No documents found in knowledge base"**
-   - Solution: Ensure directory contains .txt or .pdf files
+   - Solution: Ensure directory contains .txt, .pdf, or .md files (searches recursively in subdirectories)

 ### Debug Mode